DeepLearningGAN/DeepLearningGAN.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/voxel_2.jpeg)

 This approach addresses the inference time problem associated with the implicit representation because in this case we can query the voxel grid in $$ O(1) $$ time.
-However this method is inefficient in terms of memory usage.  $$.
+However this method is inefficient in terms of memory usage.
+For a side of length $$V$$, voxel grid requires $$O(V^3)$$ memory.

 {% bibliography --cited %}